Mainline4Lumia/mainline4lumia.github.io/content/devices/moneypenny.md

 ## Step 4: Boot linux
 After you restart back to Windows Phone OS, restart your device once more.
 Hold the volume up button while the "NOKIA" logo is visible.
 If all goes well, your phone will boot lk2nd.
 From lk2nd, you can use the fastboot interface to boot linux.

+Download the Android SDK Platform Tools (from https://developer.android.com/studio/releases/platform-tools) to use fastboot.
+Ensure your phone is connected to your computer.
+Rename your kernel image to `boot.img`.
+Then, run `fastboot boot boot.img` to boot the kernel on your phone.